Ms. Donna J. Meek

 After three days = Work will not be accepted: zero = grade

-2. WORK LEFT IN MY MAILBOX [R230] WILL NOT BE ACCEPTED UNLESS YOU-->
+2. WORK LEFT FOR ME IN R230 WILL NOT BE ACCEPTED !

 3. Remember, on the front of the syllabus is a phone number with a voice mail system that operates 24 hours a day.
 If you are struck down by either illness or emergency, please use it!
-It is your responsibility, as a college student, to keep your instructors informed of any difficulties that may affect your academic progress.
+It is your responsibility, as a college student, to keep your instructors informed of any difficulties that may affect your academic performance.
+Thank you.

 2. If you do miss a class, please do not ask me ‘what you missed’ --until